kexinhuang12345/DeepPurpose/docs/source/index.rst

 	dataset.read_file_repurposing_library(path)

 * **path** (str, a directory) - the path of drug repurposing dataset file.
-We have requirement on format of file.
-Each line contains a drug SMILES and its name.
-Example: ./toy_data/??

 name of function: **read_file_target_sequence** load drug repurposing dataset.
 We have requirement on format of file.
+The file only have one line.
-Each line contains a drug SMILES and its name.
+The line contains target name and target sequence.
 Example: ./toy_data/??

 .. code-block:: python

 	dataset.read_file_target_sequence(path)

+* **path** (str, a directory) - the path of target sequence dataset file.